phenixphp/phenix-docs/src/guide/getting_started.md

 php phenix make:seeder UsersSeeder
 ```

-Copy the seeder code, it should look like this:
+Copy the seeder code.
+It should look like this:

 ```php
 <?php